A-Dan-A/shops-game/README.md

         1. As a Returning Visitor, to be reminded of the rules.
         2. As a Returning Visitor, I want the game to be different every time.
-        3. As a Returning Visitor, I want an incentive to play again.

     -   #### Frequent User Goals
         1. As a Frequent User, I want the game to remember my best score.
-        2. As a Frequent User, I want the game to be balanced enough for me to keep improving.
+        2. As a Frequent User, I want an incentive to play again.
         3. As a Frequent User, I want to see a measurable increase in my performance.

 -   ### Design